phillipsm/pyfav/README.md

 ##pyfav

-pyfav is a simple python library that helps you find a [favicon](http://en.wikipedia.org/wiki/Favicon) for a given URL.
-Favicons are generally linked to from the URL's markup or found in a conventional path relative to the hostname. pyfav handles the annoying logic of finding the favicon.
+pyfav is a simple Python library that helps you find a [favicon](http://en.wikipedia.org/wiki/Favicon) for a supplied URL.
+Favicons can be annoying to track down because they're commonly located in a handful of place. pyfav saves you that annoyance by extracting away the details of finding the favicon location for you.

-###Exchange that URL for a favicon on disk
+###Exchange a URL for a favicon on disk

 The simplest way to get started is to use the download_favicon function.